rem137/IA_Manager/README.md

 ## Local models

-Place any `gguf` files inside the `models` folder to use a local Llama model.
+Place any `gguf` files inside the `models` folder to experiment with local Llama models.
+They can be loaded through the Settings page but are not used automatically when chatting.
-Select the desired model in the Settings page and edit the prompt used to generate new memory notes.
-When a message is sent, it is first processed by the local model which may store a new fact before the OpenAI assistant receives the query along with relevant search results.